Thieves target tomato shipments in India as prices soar due to unprecedented shortage

-India is in the grip of a major tomato shortage, with the staple ingredient disappearing from the menu for ordinary households and international restaurant chains alike after extreme weather devastated this year’s crop and severed key supply lines.
+India is in the grip of a tomato shortage, with the staple disappearing from the menu for households and restaurant chains alike after extreme weather devastated this year’s crop and severed supply lines.

 Prices have rocketed five-fold in some cities, making 1kg of tomatoes more expensive than 1 litre of petrol.
 In a country where tomatoes are an essential culinary item, vegetable stores and carts have resorted to stocking long-life packs of puree as substitutes.